-Study shows alcohol consumption is a leading preventable cause of cancer death in the USFebruary 14th, 2013 in Addiction /
+Study shows alcohol consumption is a leading preventable cause of cancer death in the USFebruary 14, 2013 in Medicine & Health / Addiction

 Researchers from the Boston University School of Medicine (BUSM) and Boston University School of Public Health (BUSPH) have shown that alcohol is a major contributor to cancer deaths and years of potential life lost.
 These findings, published in the April 2013 issue of the American Journal of Public Health, also show that reducing alcohol consumption is an important cancer prevention strategy as alcohol is a known carcinogen even when consumed in small quantities.